EU talks tough on Turkey, but arms sales go on

 Already a member?

-They suspended high-level talks, including on an aviation accord.
 They froze €146m in financial aid and said they would "review" European Investment Bank lending, worth €386m last year.

-The ministers also called on EU institutions to start drawing up blacklists for Turkish entities and individuals involved in the gas operation on Cyprus' request.
+The ministers also called on EU institutions to start drawing up blacklists of Turkish entities and individuals involved in the gas operation on Cyprus' request.

 The European Commission and the EU foreign service would carry out "work on options for targeted measures", the foreign ministers said.

-EU foreign relations chief Federica Mogherini shooed away press questions on the gas dispute and voiced "solidarity with Turkish people" on what was the third anniversary of the failed coup against Turkish president Recep Tayyip Erdogan in 2016.
+EU foreign relations chief Federica Mogherini shooed away press questions on the gas dispute on Monday and voiced "solidarity with Turkish people" on what was the third anniversary of the failed coup against Turkish president Recep Tayyip Erdogan in 2016.

 But her warm words aside, the sanctions marked a nadir in EU-Turkey ties after the EU de facto froze accession talks with Ankara following Erdogan's post-coup crackdown.